navyarathore/Greenwhistle/README.md

 We learned valuable lessons about designing smart contracts optimized for gaming, balancing on-chain and off-chain data storage, and creating intuitive UIs for blockchain interactions.
 The experience strengthened our skills in full-stack development, blockchain implementation, and game design.

 Some memorable moments included our late-night debugging session that turned into an impromptu brainstorming about in-game economics, and the excitement we felt when we first successfully traded a crafted tool on our marketplace from one wallet to another.

-A special shout-out to the Monad and Base teams for their excellent documentation and developer support throughout the hackathon.
-We're excited to continue developing Greenwhistle beyond this hackathon, expanding its features and growing its player community!

 ---